Be Your Best

 Coordinator of Young Carers

-I coordinate the Young Carers group from identification to liaising with Trafford and bringing the two together.
+I coordinate the Young Carers group from identification to liaising with Trafford, Manchester and Bury Council.
 We have half termly meetings with the Young Carers group in school and also attend events outside of school.
 We enjoy social trips out of school where our Young Carers can spend quality time with like-minded teenagers and benefit from sharing their stories as well as having a well-deserved treat!
-If you have any questions about the 5 steps to Wellbeing or if you think you are a Young Carer and school do not know, do come and see me in History Room 48 or you can email MissMcManus@bthcc.org.uk
+If you have any questions about Young Carers or if you think you are a Young Carer and school do not know, do come and see me in the library or you can email MissLMoloney@bthcc.org.uk

 Mr Wallbank -Co-ordinator of Chaplaincy